guillotinaweb/ngx-state-traverser/README.md

 See [angular-traversal](https://github.com/guillotinaweb/angular-traversal) for more details.

-ngx-state-traverser stores each traversed context in a the TraversingState.
+ngx-state-traverser stores each traversed context in a the TraverserState.
 It contains the current context and a `collection` of all the previously traversed pathes.

 ## Type mapping